Social Determinants of Health

 Desai R, Patel U, Parekh T, Hanna B, Sitammagari K, Fong HK, Lodhi MU, Varma Y, Damarlapally N, Doshi R, Savani S, Kumar G, Sachdeva R. Nationwide Trends in Prevalent Cardiovascular Risk Factors and Diseases in Young Adults: Differences by Sex and Race and In-Hospital Outcomes.
 Southern Medical Journal.
 2020;113(6):311–319.

 Chronic Diseases and Health Disparities

 Chronic diseases are defined broadly as conditions that last 1 year or more and require ongoing medical attention or limit activities of daily living or both.
 Chronic diseases such as heart disease, cancer, and diabetes are the leading causes of death and disability in the United States.
-They are also leading drivers of the nation’s $3.8 trillion in annual health care costs.
+They are also leading drivers of the nation’s $3.8 trillion in annual healthcare costs.

-While the public health efforts continue to move upstream in evaluating and addressing the chronic disease risk factors, there is a stronger need to go further and look at their impact on existing disparities as well.
+While public health efforts continue to move upstream in evaluating and addressing chronic disease risk factors, there is a stronger need to go further and look at their impact on existing disparities as well.
 In addition to addressing traditional risk factors, the field of public health can move further upstream by addressing social and institutional factors that drive inequities.
 For instance, differences in health outcomes by the interaction of race, sexual orientation, education, income, residential segregation, and access to care - are a clear path for public health to go further upstream and to evaluate health policies, programs, and infrastructures.